Helping autistic teenagers recognise attraction and romantic feelings

-Autistic teenagers develop romantic feelings in the same way as other teenagers do, but they might need extra help to understand these feelings and navigate romantic relationships.
+Autistic teenagers develop romantic feelings in the same way as all teenagers.
+But they might need support to navigate romantic feelings and relationships.

 To start with, you might need to explain attraction to your child.
-For example, when your child is attracted to another person, your child might feel a tingly sensation in their body, or your child might think about the other person a lot and want to be with them a lot.
+For example, ‘When you’re attracted to another person, you might feel a tingly sensation in your body, or you might think about the other person a lot’.
 A social story might help you to explain.

-You can also explain that some people are sexually attracted to people of the opposite gender, some are attracted to people of the same sex, and some are attracted to both.
+You can also explain that some people are sexually attracted to people of a different gender, some are attracted to people of the same gender, and some are attracted to all genders.
 Your child’s sexuality might be different from your expectations.
 But if you accept your child’s sexuality, it’s good for your child’s healthy development – and for your relationship with your child.

-Autistic teenagers might also find it hard to understand that people can feel embarrassed about expressing deep romantic feelings for somebody.
-Teenagers don’t always show these feelings on the outside.
+Autistic teenagers might not understand that people sometimes hide their romantic feelings.
 This can make it hard for autistic teenagers to work out how someone feels.

 And if your child has romantic feelings for someone, you might also need to help your child work out whether that person has romantic feelings for your child.

 Visual supports can help.
 For example, you could use pictures of how people might behave if they’re attracted to your child.
-The pictures might show a person leaning forward to hear what your child says, touching your child’s hair, laughing at their jokes, touching their arm or inviting your child to do something together.
+The pictures might show a person leaning forward to hear what your child says, touching their hair, laughing at their jokes, touching their arm or inviting them to do something together.

 You might also need to explain that if someone smiles at your child and talks to them, it doesn’t always mean that the other person is romantically interested.
 The person might just be being friendly.